up-n-atom/8311/fragments/bce-inc-hub/software-ver.md

 The {{ page.meta.ont }} uses CWMP instead of OMCI for firmware updates.
 While the OLT rarely requires approval for specific software versions, keeping the [WAS-110] or [X-ONU-SFPP] up-to-date is beneficial but not strictly necessary.

-If you'd like to help us maintain the software listing, you can contribute new versions via the [8311 Discord community server] or by submitting a [Pull Request](https://github.com/up-n-atom/8311/pulls) on GitHub.
+If you would like to help us maintain the software listing, you can contribute new versions via the [8311 Discord community server] or by submitting a [Pull Request](https://github.com/up-n-atom/8311/pulls) on GitHub.

 Use the following command to extract the external firmware version.
 This command utilizes the {{ page.meta.ont }}'s